iq-coryp/documentation-testing/pages/api/supplier-orders.md

 ### Order Notifications Feed

 The order notifications feed contains a list of dropship order events for a supplier in "[Atom Syndication Format](http://tools.ietf.org/html/rfc4287)" using "[Archived Feeds](https://tools.ietf.org/html/rfc5005#page-6)" and is encoded as `atom+xml`.
+Newly created orders are prepended to the beginning of the notification feed.

 Each page of the feed will contain up to 50 events.
-This feed must be monitored by the supplier and when a new order is placed the supplier can process this order.
-It is up to the supplier's system to keep track of the orders that have been processed and their current status.

-It is also possible to get historical archives from the order feed.
-Each order feed archive, including the current order feed, contains a link to the previously archived 50 events.

-For best practices, it is recommended to store the timestamp for the last order retrieved and use this marker as your timestamp for retrieving the next batch of orders.

 ## Endpoints